 Oquendo appeared in 116 games in 1987, batting .286 with a .409 on-base percentage.
 After primarily playing the middle infield throughout his career, Oquendo made 46 appearances in the outfield, prompting Herzog to begin calling him the “secret weapon.”
 In addition to playing first base, second base, third base, shortstop, and left, center, and right fields, Oquendo even pitched an inning for the Cardinals.
 Over the course of his career, he played all nine positions.

-In Game 7 of the NLCS, with the Cardinals leading 1-0 in the second, Oquendo hit the third home run of his career, a three-run shot off Atlee Hammaker that helped the Cardinals win 6-0 and advance to the World Series.
+In Game 7 of the NLCS, with the Cardinals leading 1-0 in the second, Oquendo hit the third home run of his career, a three-run shot off Atlee Hammaker that helped Cardinals win 6-0 and advance to the World Series.

 After failing to make the club out of spring training in 1996, Oquendo retired, ending a 12-year major-league career that included 10 seasons in St. Louis.
 During his tenure with the Cardinals, he hit .264 with a .359 on-base percentage.